-- Identify and incorporate the alternative water supply (AWS) project(s) selected by the local government from projects identified in the updated RWSP(s), or the alternative project(s) proposed by the local government [s.
-163.3177(6)(c), F.S.]. - Identify the traditional and AWS development projects and the conservation and reuse programs necessary to meet current and future water use demands within the local government's jurisdiction [s.
-163.3177(6)(c), F.S.].
+Identify and incorporate the AWS project(s) selected by the local government from projects identified in the applicable RWSP, or alternative project(s) proposed by the local government under Section 373.709(8)(b), F.S.
+[Section 163.3177(6)(c), F.S.].
+Identify the traditional and AWS projects and the conservation and reuse programs necessary to meet water needs identified in the applicable RWSP [Section 163.3177(6)(c)3., F.S.].
+Update the Work Plan for at least a 10-year planning period for constructing the public, private, and regional water supply facilities identified in the element as necessary to serve existing and new development [Sections 163.3177(6)(c)3.
+And (5), F.S.].